Haseebullah9012/ConnectFour-Game/README.md

      Yes, You can also enter your own Custom Size, by entering the _Total Rows and Columns_ of the Board.

   2. After that, Enter the **Game Difficulty** from the predefined Difficulties: _Easy, Intermediate, Hard, or even Custom_.
-     Yes, You can also enter your own Custom Difficulty, by entering the _Total Konnect-Goal Number_ of the Game.
+     Yes, You can also enter your own Custom Difficulty, by entering the _Total Konnect-Goal_ Number.

      After Defining the Board-Size and Game-Difficulty Goal.
 You are Ready to Play.